 (In 2015 and again in 2016 Robert was a finalist for Australia’s Single Panel Gag Cartoonist of the Year for his work on The Sharp End, as voted by Australia’s professional newspaper cartoonists.
-In 2017 he was a finalist for Animation Cartoonist of the Year)
+In 2017 and 2018 he was a finalist for Animation Cartoonist of the Year)

 - How often do new cartoons come out?

-- About once a week, on or near Friday.
+About once a week, on or near Friday.
+Infrequently.
 My paid corporate work means that sometimes I can’t be precise about the timing.
 The best thing you can do is sign up for the newsletter so you get an email notification as soon as a new cartoon’s ready.

 - Can I share an idea for a cartoon with you?